Xebec: Use by Barbary corsairs

 After the 18th century, galleys became increasingly outdated and xebecs became the preferred ships of Barbary pirates thanks to their heavy and effective use of wind power, reduced need for slaves to row, ability to carry more cannons than a galley, and overall cheapness, speed, and maneuverability.

 Xebecs were generally faster than contemporary ship types until the introduction of steamships.

 Corsairs built their xebecs with a narrow floor to achieve a higher speed than their victims, but with a considerable beam in order to enable them to carry an extensive sail-plan.
 The lateen rig of the xebec allowed the ship to sail close hauled to the wind, often giving it an advantage in pursuit or escape.
-The use of oars or sweeps allowed the xebec to approach vessels who were becalmed.
-When used as corsairs, the xebecs carried a crew of between 90 to 400 men.
+The use of oars or sweeps allowed the xebec to approach vessels which were becalmed.
+When used as corsairs, the xebecs carried a crew of between 90 and 400 men.

 The use of square rig among pirates was initially rare, although after the 1750s a mix between lateen and square rigs became much more widespread.

 Use by European powers

-Some victorious xebecs of the Spanish Navy, about 1770 (see Antonio Barceló campaigns... in the Spanish version of the page of Wikipedia):
+Some xebecs of the Spanish Navy, about 1770 (see Antonio Barceló campaigns... in the Spanish version of the page of Wikipedia):